lordono/meraki-board-docker/README.md

 Eg. Under the root folder, you will see a .env.example.
 You will need to copy this file and fill in appropriate details to form a .env file.

+There are a total of **4 environment files** in this project.
+Below are the locations.
+- ./.env
+- ./ingest/.env
+- ./ui/.env
+- ./ngrok-env/webhook.env

+Follow the instructions in each of the .env.example and fill in those that has `<Change Required>` labelled on it.

 ### Create Logstash Configurations
 We need to get the configurations for Logstash ingestion.
 We will be using HTTP module in Logstash heavily.
 To this end, we have created some Python scripts that do that.
 More information can be found in the scripts themselves.